Fighting for Their Future

 While a majority of Americans believe human-induced climate change is real, a common frustration is “Well, what can I do about it?”
 Yet a Harvard study frequently cited by Sunrise found that only 3.5 percent of the population needs to actively participate in a nonviolent social movement to generate serious political change.
 In the U.S., that would mean around 11 to 12 million people.

-“We need a small active base of people always showing up, being loud,” Maunus says.
+“We need an active base of people always showing up, being loud,” Maunus says.
 “We need to build that people power, where most people see themselves as part of the solution.”

 So they kept at it.
 A few weeks after the sit-in at Pelosi’s office, Maunus and Bouton brought 40 students to D.C. to join more than one thousand protestors targeting specific legislators.
 Activists crowded into the Capitol Hill office of Massachusetts representative Jim McGovern, with Maunus at the front of the livestreamed surprise attack.